-There are two types of rapid tests to detect the presence of COVID-19.
+There are two types of Covid-19 rapid test to detect the presence of this virus.
 The first test detects the presence of antibodies in the person’s blood and the second is based on the nasopharyngeal swab.

 The CODIV-19 RAPID TESTS are rapid tests at 15 minutes that can give us indications of exposure to contagion.

 We invite you to read the entire article to have a thorough knowledge of the two products.

 Following a change made on 16 March, the agency opened the door to a number of specific private bodies and laboratories to develop and distribute tests that can provide results on site in just 15 minutes, such as the Covid-19 Rapid Test, but there are some rather important warnings to keep in mind when you hear about these products coming onto the market.

 Covid-19 Rapid Test, the tests, which are “serological”, i.e. they identify the presence of antibodies in a person’s blood, differ significantly from the molecular tests currently in use under the Emergency Use Authorization (EUA) by laboratories and drive-through test sites approved by the FDA and the European Union.